International and Off-Campus Study Opportunities

 and the issues of their age.
 They will also either begin to develop, or further develop Mandarin language skills.
 The estimated cost of the trip is $3250.
 Contact Marcus Murphy for more information.

 Jamaica Service Trip

-Since 2012, SAS students have worked in collaboration with community leaders in Kingston, providing construction and educational work to the community of Boys’ Town.
+Since 2012, more than 70 SAS students have worked in collaboration with community leaders in Kingston, providing construction and educational work to the community of Boys’ Town.
 This neighborhood is known for its prominence in cultural, athletic, and educational programs within the inner city of Kingston.

 The trip helps students broaden their understanding of their place in the global world and come to understand some of the realities of poverty.
 The trip provides a sense of fulfillment and good will, as students build community through a shared commitment to a project, practicing real and effective work in a geographic and cultural region much different from our own.
 Students finish the week with a desire to connect to others through service.

 Boys’ Town is home to a professional soccer club that also serves athletes aged 5-17.
 Adjacent to the soccer club is the Boys’ Town school complex that serves children of all ages.
 In addition to an ongoing building project at the soccer club, future projects may include establishment of a peer-to-peer mentoring program and construction, advertising, and infrastructure assistance for a community arts centre.
 Students have the opportunity to meet with student leaders from local high schools, eat dinner with SAS alumni parents, tour a family run coffee estate in the Blue Mountains, hike in a national park, and relax at a beach on the north coast.